pggood/stlink_server/README.md

 3. **Hotplug Support**:
    - The server automatically detects ST-Link probe connections and disconnections, logging events to the console.
    - No reinstallation is required after Windows updates or device reconnections.
+   - you can manually run it in debug mode to check if its detecting the STLINK stlinkserver.exe --debug 5

 ## Project Structure